You Kill It, You Bought It

 - The title also comes with another catch.
 Should the captain not perform his duty (ferrying the souls of the dead to the other side), he and the crew end up looking like Jones and his crew

-- Parodied in the Abbott and Costello film The Wistful Widow of Wagon Gap.
-Lou accidentally kills an infamous gunslinger, and local law says that he must take care of the man's family.
+- Parodied in The Wistful Widow Of Wagon Gap.
+Chester accidentally kills an infamous gunslinger, and local law says that he must take care of the man's family.
 It turns out that the gunslinger had a very loud wife and a dozen unruly children.
-Lou eventually becomes sheriff of the town, and carries around a picture of his new family which he shows to anyone who looks like they might cause trouble.
-However, this eventually blows up in his face when the local outlaws learn that a railroad will be going through the widow's property and paying her a fortune for it, thanks to a lie Bud cooked up to get Lou off the hook.
-Lou whips out his picture and nearly gets killed by the greedy outlaws.
+Chester eventually becomes sheriff of the town, and carries around a picture of his new family which he shows to anyone who looks like they might cause trouble.
+However, this eventually blows up in his face when the local outlaws learn that a railroad will be going through the widow's property and paying her a fortune for it, thanks to a lie Duke cooked up to get Chester off the hook.
+Chester whips out his picture and nearly gets killed by the greedy outlaws.

 - Subverted in The Wizard of Gore; after being sent on a drug-fueled hallucination adventure, Ed is knife-detoxed by Montag the Magnificent and offered the chance to take his place as a drugged up slave to "The Magician".
 Ed manages to invert his situation, drugging "The Magician" and taking over the entire operation himself.